jfree/jfreechart/README.txt

     http://www.jfree.org/jfreechart/

-If you have an comments, suggestions or bugs to report, please post a message in the JFreeChart forum.
+If you have any comments, suggestions or bugs to report, please post a message in the JFreeChart forum.

 -----------------